A Texas child who was not vaccinated has died of measles, a first for the US in a decade

 “The state will deploy all necessary resources to ensure the safety and health of Texans,” said spokesman Andrew Mahaleris, calling the child’s death a tragedy.

-The CDC has said it will provide only weekly updates on the measles outbreak, and has not yet updated its public webpage to reflect the child’s death.
-Texas health department data shows that a majority of the reported measles cases are in children.

-The virus has largely spread among rural, oil rig-dotted towns in West Texas, with cases concentrated in a “close-knit, undervaccinated” Mennonite community, health department spokesperson Lara Anton said.
-Gaines County, which has reported 80 cases so far, has a strong homeschooling and private school community.
-It is also home to one of the highest rates of school-aged children in Texas who have opted out of at least one required vaccine, with nearly 14% skipping a required dose last school year.

-The measles, mumps and rubella vaccine — which is safe and highly effective at preventing infection and severe cases — is recommended for children between 12 and 15 months old for the first shot, with the second coming between 4 and 6 years old.
+The measles, mumps and rubella vaccine is safe and highly effective at preventing infection and severe cases.
+The first shot is recommended for children ages 12 to 15 months, and the second for ages 4 to 6 years.

+The vaccine series is required for kids before entering kindergarten in public schools nationwide.
+Most kids will recover from measles, but infection can lead to dangerous complications such as pneumonia, blindness, brain swelling and death.

 Vaccination rates have declined nationwide since the COVID-19 pandemic, and most states are below the 95% vaccination threshold for kindergartners — the level needed to protect communities against measles outbreaks.

-Measles is a respiratory virus that can survive in the air for up to two hours.
-Up to 9 out of 10 people who are susceptible will get the virus if exposed, according to the U.S. Centers for Disease Control and Prevention.
-Most kids will recover from the measles if they get it, but infection can lead to dangerous complications like pneumonia, blindness, brain swelling and death.

-The U.S. had considered measles eliminated in 2000, which meant there had been a halt in continuous spread of the disease for at least a year.
+The U.S. had considered measles — a respiratory virus that can survive in the air for up to two hours — eliminated in 2000, which meant there had been a halt in continuous spread of the disease for at least a year.
 Measles cases rose in 2024, including a Chicago outbreak that sickened more than 60.

+In the current outbreak, Lubbock’s first case was in an unvaccinated child who sat in an emergency room with a kid who had measles, said Katherine Wells, director of the local health department, calling it a testament to how quickly the virus spreads.

+“When you see it in real life, you really realize how contagious it is,” said Wells, noting she expects more local cases, with a couple under investigation as of Wednesday.
+“An entire household gets sick so quickly.
+Whole families are getting sick with measles.”

 The Associated Press Health and Science Department receives support from the Howard Hughes Medical Institute’s Science and Educational Media Group and the Robert Wood Johnson Foundation.
 The AP is solely responsible for all content.